 Our ecosystem of partners is looking to demonstrate vehicle-to-grid in a range of real-world situations to gain technical, customer and commercial insights into this emerging technology.
 The project will demonstrate the value of this offering via different case studies with a view of scaling deployment across the country and internationally.

-The EV-elocity Project is funded by The Office for Low Emission Vehicles (OLEV) and the Department for Business, Energy and Industrial Strategy (BEIS) and facilitated by Innovate UK.
+The EV-elocity Project is funded by The Office for Zero Emission Vehicles (OZEV) and the Department for Business, Energy and Industrial Strategy (BEIS) and facilitated by Innovate UK.

 latest news from EV-elocity

 "Efficient storage is a key part of ensuring that the availability of energy is balanced with demand."

 Prof James Marco explains more about transmission of energy between electric vehicles & the local energy network: https://t.co/AEnoq9zYEs

 What are the main obstacles preventing the integration of green solutions for transport, households or industry with existing infrastructure?
 If you're a postdoc researcher, we want to hear your ideas.
 Please take 5 minutes to complete our questionnaire: https://t.co/8IyqL8h0Mw https://t.co/J2VH0SnOH0

 @CentreDice @LennieFoster18 @DrKathrynNorth1 @lborouniversity @UoNEngineering @ResearchersUoN @bhamenergy @UKCRIC @ProfAndyDainty @UoNEnergy @EBRI_UK Thanks for sharing a picture of @UoN_CEH @UniofNottingham!
 This is where we try & test green solutions for transport, households and industry.
 This picture features the Nottingham HOUSE, designed to zero carbon and #Passivhaus standards, including renewable, energy storage & V2G!